The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Related Work

 \textit{Shame} is a self-conscious social emotion~\cite{jochan2021shaming,scheff2014ubiquity,tangney1995shame} often associated with embarrassment~\cite{shea2024discursive} and the experience of feeling small, worthless, or powerless~\cite{tangney1995shame}.
 On networked social media platforms, many norm-violating acts are publicly visible, increasing the likelihood that they spontaneously elicit a \textit{shaming} response~\cite{de2015use,jochan2021shaming,tangney1995shame}.
 In other cases, online shaming is deliberately initiated by uploading videos, photos, or screenshots of norm-violating behaviors to attract public criticism~\citep{corry2021screenshot,hou2017socioeconomic}, publicly listing users who have breached community norms~\cite{schoenebeck2021drawing}, or calling for specific violators to be held accountable.
 Many affordances of popular social media platforms, such as content persistence, searchability, and shareability facilitate online public shaming~\cite{kim2022does,jhaver2018online}.

-Such online shaming manifests as witnesses collectively condemning the norm violator for their actions and calling for accountability and behavioral change~\cite{de2015use,scheff2014ubiquity,muir2021portrayal} in response to their perceived moral outrage~\cite{basak2019online,nussbaum2019shaming}.
+Such online shaming manifests as witnesses collectively condemning the norm violator's actions and calling for accountability and behavioral change~\cite{de2015use,scheff2014ubiquity,muir2021portrayal} in response to their perceived moral transgression~\cite{basak2019online,nussbaum2019shaming}.
 These responses are often driven by in-group dynamics, as individuals may interpret norm violations---particularly by out-group members---as symbolic threats to their collective identity~\cite{stets2000identity}.
 Such shaming actions help define the boundaries of acceptable conduct~\cite{hou2017socioeconomic}, educate the shamed users about the consequences of norm violations, and reinforce the internalization of community norms among observing individuals~\cite{trottier2018coming,corry2021screenshot}.
-Thus, shaming holds significant potential as a form of grassroots content moderation~\cite{kasabova2021shame}, where the community plays an active role in both monitoring and upholding social norms.
 Further, in repressive or authoritarian contexts, online shaming may serve as a tool for challenging existing power structures~\cite{direk2020politics}.